emilyb7/keystonejs/README.md

 ### Creating routes

 * Create a view under `routes/views`
-* Include the route in `routes/index.js` - this needs two arguments
+* Include the route in `routes/index.js` - this needs two arguments (the path and the view)
+* Any data that you need to access in your templates needs to be assigned to `res.locals`

 ### Some basic pug learnings